-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE PL, LV, DE COMMISSION PROPOSAL Drafting Comments COMMISSION PROPOSAL Dratting when they use small platforms.
-LU (Comments): Luxembourg would welcome further clarifications on the articulation between this provision and Article 28b of the Audiovisual Media Services Directive (which is of minimum harmonisation and has been transposed in national laws).
-The cross-references are circular.
-Which text applies to which kind of provider for what service?
-For a commercial advertising on a video-sharing platform, does the DSA or the AVMSD apply?
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments AVMSD apply?
 CZ (Comments): CZ is of the opinion that this provision is burdensome for third parties running the advertising system, as they have to provide the information to the platforms.
 Therefore, very large online platforms should have the obligation to create a system for exchange of this information.
 This obligation may be put in connection with art.
 34 on standards.
 See CZ comments or article 30.
 NL (Comments): Does this article imply that online platforms should 'make reasonable efforts' verify the identity of their advertisers (similarly to article 22 concerning traceability of traders)?
-Given the broad definition of the term 'advertisement' in
+Given the broad definition of the term 'advertisement' in Article 2(n), does this provision apply to other forms than 'traditional' display ads, such as paid search results, paid ranking, personalised sponsored offers, etc.?
+Could the Commission clarify the scope of this provision and provide concrete examples of practices falling inside and outside its scope?